Sexual harassment is a form of discrimination and violates this policy.

 Consistent with state and federal law, this policy prohibits two types of sexual harassment:

-Sexual harassment may create a hostile environment when it is so severe, pervasive, or persistent, and objectively offense that:
+Sexual harassment may create a hostile environment when it is so severe or pervasive, and objectively offense that: